Barbara Dare: Personal life

 Dare was born in Wichita Falls, Texas.
 After her father, a dentist, left the Air Force, the family moved to Wayne, New Jersey.
 She was raised in the Jewish faith.
 Early in her professional career, Dare self-identified as a lesbian, having personal relationships with women.

+Dare spent several years addicted to drugs, including heroin.
+She got sober and became a Certified Addiction and Substance Abuse Counselor.

 Career

 Dare began appearing in adult films in the mid-1980s after meeting people who were involved in the adult film industry at Plato's Retreat and also made appearances in magazines such as Hustler, Swank, and High Society.
 In 1989, she joined fellow adult film actress Stephanie Rage as authors of a monthly article for Swank.

 Dare was one of the top adult film stars of the 1980s.
 She appeared in scenes with several (at the time) top adult films stars, including Tracey Adams and Ginger Lynn.
 She became one of the first women in the industry to sign an exclusivity contract with Essex Video for 10 movies a year and an annual salary of $150,000 and would later leave that studio to sign with Vivid Entertainment and become one of the earliest Vivid Girls.
 Dare's final film was Bratgirl (1992); she retired in 1994.

 Jerry Butler stated in his autobiography that Dare had a "commanding screen presence" while on set, in spite of her smaller physical stature.

 Dare also worked as a stripper, commanding a $10,000 weekly salary.
+The club "wound up making money with her.
+Place was packed."